findy-network/findy-network.github.io/content/en/blog/getting-started-01/index.md

 agents that they can use to exchange data securely.
 The CLI script creates an invitation (**1-2**) and prints it out (**3**) as a QR code that the web wallet user can read (**5**).

-Once the new connection id is known, the CLI script starts a chatbot (**4**) for the new connection.
+Once the new connection ID is known, the CLI script starts a chatbot (**4**) for the new connection.
-The bot logic follows the rules for changing the bot states in the YAML configuration file.
+The bot logic follows the rules for changing the bot states in the YAML file.
 Therefore, the bot handles the rest of the issuing process (**6-7**).

 Once the issuer bot notices that credential issuing succeeded, it stops the bot (**10-11**), and